 Things to bring from home

-Denmark may be a modern and very diverse country, but not all things from home can be found here and other things are quite expensive, so consider stocking up on some your must have things from home.
+Denmark may be a modern and very diverse country, but not all things from home can be found here and other things are quite expensive, so consider stocking up.
+Below is a list of what we think are important to remember.
+You are welcome to contribute other things, that you think we should include on this list.
+You may also get some good ideas from our getting started guide.

 1. Clothes: Denmark is often cold and rainy (not always, but during the winter you might think so), so bring warm clothes.